 Our Performance Target

-7.70% 🔷 <= 3.9%
+7.88% <= 3.9%

-Unit of Measure: Percent of ove ertime hours to productive hours
+Unit of Measure: Percent of ov ertime hours to productive hours

-Performance timeline: Apr 1 - Dec 07, 2023
+erformance timeline: 2023/2024

-Data Source: Meditech - G/L (General Ledger) Module data stored MicroStrategy data warehouse server
+Pata Source: Meditech - G/L (General Ledger) Module MicroStrategy data warehouse server

 Target Source: BC Ministry of Health

-The reporting of overtime focuses on Nursing and Allied Health, the target is currently 3.9%.
-The overtime rate for 2023/24 year-to-date for Nursing and Allied Health is 7.70%, which is above the target.
+The reporting of overtime focuses on Nursing and Allied Health, the target is currently 3.9% that was set in 2020.
+The overtime rate for 2023/24 for Nursing and Allied Health is 7.88%, which is above the target.
 There continues to be a significantly higher number of staff calling in sick on a daily basis when compared to the volumes of absence calls prior to 2020.
 Other drivers of OT includes ongoing pressure in Emergency room visits and bed capacity across the region compared to previous years.
 We also have had higher incidents of inclement weather in the first fiscal period in 2023/24 when compared to the previous years.
 Workload, short notice replacement needs and staff vacancies are the primary drivers of overtime